Code-Institute-Submissions/MP1-U2/README.md

 # **The Unforgettable U2 Page**

 I have created a website surrounding the history and output of the band U2.
 Since I only had a limited amount of time work on this project, I kept the information and scope to minimum.
 It will provide an overall history page, a band members page, and a link to the bands discography.
 This is a site that will expand in scope over time.
-(Side note: I lost 11 days due to scheduling miscommunication.
-My projects going forward will not encounter the same issues as they have be addressed.)
+(Side note: I understand that this project is far from "Unforgettable"!
+I lost 11 days due to scheduling miscommunication.
+My projects going forward will not encounter the same issues as they have be addressed.
+Thank you for your time.
+Cheers!)

 ## **UX**